zandinux/liferay-client-remote-ws-simple-library/README.md

 LiferayProperties.initResourceBundle(resourceBundle);

-From file Services you can call:
+From file Services.java you can call:

 Services._initServices(); (Init Services from liferay.properties